 In a video for Luxilon, Federer explains that he choose this combination because it gives him extra control and spins on his shots and that he has been using this combination since 2002.

-Like many ATP pro Players, Federer will vary the tension, depending on a number of different factors including what surface he is playing on and who his opponent is.
+Like many ATP pro Players, Federer varied the tension on his strings, depending on a number of different factors including what surface he was playing on and who his opponent was.

-Generally speaking, his string tension will be in the 56-60lbs range.
+Generally speaking, his string tension was in the 56 – 60lbs range.

 Where can I buy the Wilson Pro Staff RF97 Autograph?